-Announces Record First Quarter EPS Driven by 11% Recurring Revenue Growth Reaffirms Full Year Guidance
+Announces Record YTD Revenue and EPS Reaffirms Full Year Guidance

 Investor Communication Solutions